RGB-Tools/RGB-Documentation/csv-w-btc.md

     +---+                +---+           +---+
 ```

-2. According to Taproot rules, **every hashing operation of branch and leaves is performed in lexicographic order of the two operands**.
-Thus, two cases can occur, leading to two different proof of uniqueness of the commitment:
+2. According to Taproot rules, **every branch and leaf hashing operation is performed in lexicographic order of the two operands**.
+Therefore, two cases can occur that lead to two different proofs of uniqueness of commitment:
-     1. If the tapret commitment hash (`tHT`) **is greater** than the upper level hash of the Script Path Spend (`tHABC`), it will be put on **the right side of Script Tree**.
-In this case, as per RGB protocol rules, the commitment in this position is considered as a valid proof of uniqueness and the Merkle Proof of inclusion and uniqueness of the commitments constituted by `tHABC` and `P` only.
+     1. If the hash of the tapret commitment (`tHT`) **is greater** than the top-level hash of the Script Path Spend (`tHABC`), it will be put on **the right side of Script Tree**.
+In this case, according to the rules of the RGB protocol, the commitment at this position is considered a valid proof of uniqueness and the Merkle Proof of the inclusion and uniqueness of commitments consists of only `tHABC` and `P`.
-     2. If the tapret commitment hash (`tHT`) **is smaller** than the upper level hash of the Script Path Spend (`tHABC`), it will be put on **the left side of the Script Tree**.
-In this case, it must be demonstrated that on the right side of the Tree there is no other tapret commitment.
-To do so, `tHAB` and `tHC` need to be disclosed and constitute the merkle proof of inclusion and uniqueness together with `P`.
+     2. If the hash of the tapret commitment (`tHT`) **is smaller** than the top-level hash of the Script Path Spend (`tHABC`), it will be placed on **the left side of the Script Tree**.
+In this case, it is necessary to show that there are no other tapret commitments on the right side of the Tree.
+To do this, `tHAB` and `tHC` must be revealed and form the merkle proof of inclusion and uniqueness along with `P`.

 &nbsp;
 * **`tHABC < tHT`**